Tallow Soap Recipe & Lye Calculator

 What superfat should I use?

-What’s the difference between NaOH and KOH?
+What is the difference between NaOH and KOH?

 How do I figure out the water?